PlaceBasedCarbonCalculator/VectorTiles/README.md

 and Linux.

+### PMtiles - The new kid on the block

+Vector tiles came to prominence with the Mapbox vector tiles specification and the `.mbtiles` format.
+However the mapox implementation has a downside, you can
+either:

+1. Host a single `.mbtiles` file using specialist tile hosting software
+2. Host millions of tiny `.pbf` files on any file server.
+But you may be charged a small per file fee for by you web host for each file, and any updates would require a re-upload of millions of files.

+**Note** many file hosts (Google Cloud, AWS, Azure etc.) charge transfer fees.
+They are usually negligible (e.g. $0.065/10,000 files), but when you have millions of tiny files they can be more significant than the per GB monthly charges for storage.

+PMtiles solves this trade-off problem with the `.pmtiles` format, which is a single file that does not require specialist software.
+Only the ability to modify the servers HTTP headers.

+We recommend using PMtiles as the best solution, and have updated this tutorial accordingly.
+However other method are retained for completeness and special cases.

 ## Part 1: Making Vector Tiles

-This diagram shows the various ways in which Vector Tiles can be created and then hosted:
+This diagram shows the various ways in which Vector Tiles can be created and then hosted.
+The recommended route using `.pmtiles` is highlighted in green.

 <img src='images/gen_flowchart.png'/>

+### (Reccomended) hosting with PMtiles

+We recommend using the PMTiles route.
+But to do so you must establish if you can modify the HTTP headers of your server.
+A full explanation is provided later but you need to make the decision on hosting before proceeding.

-### To gzip or not to gzip
+### (Optional) To gzip or not to gzip

-Before generating the vector tiles, you must make a decision on if they will be gzipped or not. [gzip](https://en.wikipedia.org/wiki/Gzip) is a compression standard which is supported by all modern browsers.
+If you are opting for a folder of `.pbf` files as your hosting solution, you must make a decision on if they will be gzipped or not.
+[gzip](https://en.wikipedia.org/wiki/Gzip) is a compression standard which is supported by all modern browsers.
 The compressed `.pbf` files are about 25% of the size of the uncompressed ones.
 This saves storage space on your server and speeds up the download of the tiles, giving your users a better experience.

 So gzipped `.pbf` files are better.
 But to use the gzipped files, you